 Independently owned clothing stores sell a range of styles, from chic women's attire and preppy college duds to rugged outdoor apparel.
 Stores selling kitchenware and home décor celebrate the best of the South while gift stores give a nod to W&L and VMI with paintings and memorabilia beloved by students and alumni.

 Artwork in downtown galleries has a local spin, with paintings of our mountains and country landscapes leading the charge.
 But art gets innovative, too.
 Found-art sculptures, unique pottery, and one-of-a-kind note cards pull in visitors for a closer look.
+Stop in Earth, Fire & Spirit Pottery for plenty of mixed media pieces, wooden bow ties, iron pieces, and of course, gorgeous pottery.
 And ladies, if you really love Lex, pop into Artists in Cahoots for cool earrings fashioned after downtown's patterned bricks.